 Copiers are available on the second and third floors of Agronomy.
 These copiers/printers are not to be used for mass production of documents or the printing of theses/dissertations.
 Personal copies of documents are charged \$.05 per copy.
-Payment for use should be given directly to Connie Foster, Receptionist (Main office: Lilly 2-452).
+Payment for use should be given directly to Raelene Callies, Receptionist (Main office: Lilly 2-452).
 The main office copy machine can make pdf files and scan.

 A wide format printer/plotter is available in the Main office (Lilly 2-452) for use in creating posters.
-A laminator is also available.
-Please see Connie Foster (main office administrator) regarding policies of use for these machines.
+More information about poster printing guidelines is available online here: https://ag.purdue.edu/department/agry/about/posters.html A laminator is also available.
+Please see Raelene Callies (main office administrator) regarding policies of use for these machines.
 Please have someone double check your poster before printing!